babashka/process/README.md

 ## API

+You will probably mostly need `process` or `$` and `check` so it would be good to start reading the docs for these.
+Skim over the rest and come back when you need it.

 - `process`: takes a command (vector of strings or objects that will be turned into strings) and optionally a map of options.